 How to Make This Recipe

-- You want the fruit to be very dry because extra moisture will leak through the pie crust.
+- You want the fruit to be dry because extra moisture will leak through the pie crust.
+If you have extra juicy peaches, pat them dry with a paper towel before adding them to the center of the crust.

 - Line your pan with parchment paper so the bottom of the galette doesn’t burn.

-Serve this galette warm with a scoop of vanilla ice cream, with a dollop of whipped cream, or with a cup of tea or coffee.
+Serve this galette warm as a delicious with a scoop of vanilla ice cream, or with a dollop of whipped cream, or smear of cream cheese, or with a cup of tea or coffee.
 You can also enjoy warm or chilled.
 It tastes delicious either way!

 More Recipes You’ll Love